Kingfisher Air extends grounding of flights

-NEW DELHI/MUMBAI India's aviation regulator rejected Kingfisher Airlines' proposed winter schedule on Wednesday, at the same time the beleaguered carrier said it will keep flights grounded for longer than previously expected.
+NEW DELHI/MUMBAI The Directorate General of Civil Aviation (DGCA) rejected Kingfisher Airlines' (KING.NS) proposed winter schedule on Wednesday, at the same time the beleaguered carrier said it will keep flights grounded for longer than previously expected.

 Kingfisher is already reeling from $1.4 billion of debt and scrambling for funds after defaulting on payments to banks, airports and tax authorities.